Linux Foundation Staff

-Jennifer Cloer is responsible for managing communications - including public relations, social media and content - for The Linux Foundation.
+Jennifer Cloer is responsible for managing public relations for The Linux Foundation.
 Cloer was previously vice president at Page One PR where she ran The Linux Foundation account since 2005.
 She also managed the launches of the nonprofit Software Freedom Law Center and the Open Solutions Alliance and headed public relations programs for Creative Commons, Funambol, Google and Jaspersoft, among others.
 Prior to joining Page One PR, she was at The Metropolitan Group where she worked on media relations programs for sustainably responsible businesses in Portland, Oregon and Washington, D.C.
 Cloer also spent four years as a PR manager in corporate communications at Tektronix where she led PR for the mobile test business lines and won a Corporate Excellence Award for her role in launching a new product category for the company.
+She has also been recognized by BusinessInsider as one the best PR professionals in the tech industry.
 A former legislative aide, she holds a BA in journalism from the University of Oregon.

 Karen Copenhaver is a partner in Choate, Hall & Stewart LLP ‘s Business & Technology practice focusing on technology transfer and licensing of intellectual property with a specific emphasis on open source business models.
 Most recently, Copenhaver was executive vice president and general counsel at Black Duck Software, Inc.